thanlon-san/fantasy/docs/COLUMNIST_PROMPT_V2.md

 - ❌ Avoid em-dashes (—) - they're overused and repetitive
 - ✅ Vary sentence structure instead

-**Sarcasm markers:** Use occasionally for clarity

-- "Genius move starting a QB on bye week"
-- "Incredible vision benching your RB1 who only scored 24"

 **CRM/Marketing jargon weaponization (USE AS RANDOM EASTER EGGS):**

-- Sprinkle throughout naturally - 3-5 times per recap, not forced into every matchup
+- Sprinkle throughout naturally - 5-8 times per recap, not forced into every matchup; avoid more than 1 every 2-3 matchups
 - Make them specific to what went wrong
 - Examples:
   - "Churn rate: 100% of your championship hopes"